 Molly Palmer and her wife, Melissa, reflect on Molly’s transition.
 They talk about how Molly told Melissa she was transgender, Melissa’s reaction and the strength of their relationship.

-Tobin Cox, an OHSU employee and Transgender Health Program volunteer, joins program supervisor Amy Penkin to talk about transitioning as a new employee.
+Tobin Cox, an OHSU employee and Transgender Health Program volunteer, joins clinical program manager Amy Penkin to talk about transitioning as a new employee.

 Corey Gallet de St. Aurin, an OHSU medical student, talks with his roommate, Nicole Ovregaard, about deciding to transition, what he’s learned and what it’s like being transgender in Portland.